Amann22/web-dev-hw/README.md

-# My Intro-Web-Dev Homework Repo
+<h1>My Intro-Web-Dev Homework Repo<h1/>
-## Aidan Mann
+<h2> Aidan Mann<h2/>

 <p>I have chosen to take this class to improve my tech understanding and skills.
    This class also adds a very applicable set of skills to my repertoire.
 I have a background in the arts so this will help me very much!
--the internet seems much more complex than it is
+<p>-the internet seems much more complex than it is<p/>
--it can be broken down to simplify
+<p>-it can be broken down and explained using normal english to easily simplify
+  it<p/>
--I was interested in the rapid transformation/improvement that has and still is happening</p>
+<p>-I was interested in the rapid transformation/improvement that the internet
+  is going through</p>

 <hr />

-### My Resources
+<h3>My Resources<h3/>

 <b>HTML & CSS</b>
 <i>Jon Duckett</i>